ethereumjs/ethereumjs-monorepo/packages/client/README.md

 #### Engine API

-Execution and consensus layer clients communicate with each other through a new set of JSON RPC API calls, the so called [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).
+Execution and consensus layer clients communicate with each other through a new set of JSON-RPC API calls, the so-called [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).

 The Engine API can be activated in the client with: